Animal Welfare – Tackling Problems in Pedigree Dog Breeding

 Helping the Research Project

-If you are interested in making a donation to help further this research project, please contact the Veterinary Science Foundation Director on 9351 8024, complete the donation form (pdf), or alternatively make online donation.
+If you are interested in making a donation to help further this research project, please contact the Faculty of Veterinary Science on 9351 5074, complete the donation form (pdf), or alternatively make online donation.